software-mansion-labs/EIP712-cairo-article/article.md

 ## Signing with an Ethereum wallet
 Let's use Metamask as an example.
-You just need to call the `signTypedData_v4` function (inputting the correct address in the `starknetAddress` field) and it will return the signature that we need.<br/>
+You just need to call the `signTypedData_v4` ffunction with proper parameters and it will return the signature that we need.<br/>
 ```js
 const msg = {
   domain: {